-As stated in the ASOP, the actuary assumes a distribution among underwriting classes and policyholder choice factors and recognizes possible shifts in distribution toward portions of the business that fail the self-support test.
+As stated in the ASOP, an actuary "should select assumptions for the distribution between underwriting classes and policyholder choices" and recognizes possible shifts in distribution toward portions of the business that fail the self-support test.
 These distributions are to be based on actual experience, if available.
-The actuary would generally assume such a distribution among policy forms, and any possible shifts in distribution, in the same manner.
+The actuary would generally assume such a distribution among policy forms and any possible shifts in distribution in the same manner.

-The actuary might consider developing additional documentation of the rationale for combining such policy form numbers as well as the difference among them.
+An actuary might consider developing additional documentation of the rationale for combining such policy form numbers as well as the difference among them.